teolandon/tmux-hackernews/README.md

 ```

 ### Formatting
 The headline format string should be substituted by a headline from [Hackernews](https://news.ycombinator.com).
 Headlines are cut off at a character limit specified in the file `vars.conf`, under the variable `max_chars`.
-Headlines to be shown are picked from the current top 30 stories in the frontpage, and cycle around in a period of 2 hours, meaning that the displayed headline increments every 4 minutes.
+Headlines to be shown are picked from the current top 30 stories in the frontpage every 2 hours, and cycle around until new ones get pulled, meaning that the displayed headline increments every 4 minutes.
 Customization will be included in a future update.

 ## Customization
 In order to customize the plugin to your liking, you have to navigate to its directory (`~/.tmux/plugins/tmux-hackernews/` if you used TPM), and edit the `vars.conf` file.